rickylai248/hackcamp2020-frontend/README.md

 For this project, we are aware of the large number of mental health issues in the workplace.
 For instance, a research report by the Conference Board found that 52.3% of Americans were unhappy at work.
 Thus, we created this application to address this prevalent concern.

 HappyHippo, engaging and simplistic by design, encourages its users to conduct periodic check-ins into the app.
 These check-ins aim to give the user attention on how they are feeling, uplifting them to feel happier if they are feeling down, and can de-stress themselves through catered, guided breathing and yoga exercises.
-Moreover, this application aims to promote workplace wellness by allowing users to share positive messages to other coworkers!
+Moreover, this application aims to promote workplace wellness by allowing users to share positive messages to other coworkers.

 ![image](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/001/306/189/datas/original.png)